Self-isolation rules for cases and people exposed to COVID-19

 If you have been in contact with a person who has COVID-19, you should follow the advice for people exposed to COVID-19 to understand your risk and what you can do to protect yourself, your family and your community.

 Finding out if you are a confirmed case of COVID-19

 If you have tested positive for COVID-19, you should follow the information for people testing positive to COVID-19 and managing COVID-19 safely at home.

 Penalties for not self-isolating as directed

 The self-isolation rules are enforceable under the Public Health (COVID-19 Self-Isolation) Order.
-If you are directed in writing (including SMS) by NSW Health to self isolate not following the rules is a criminal offence and attracts heavy penalties.
+If you are directed in writing (including SMS) by NSW Health to self-isolate not following the rules is a criminal offence and attracts heavy penalties.